7 Keys To Getting The Right Clients As A Solopreneur

 I’ve had clients where I gave them a document with 50 social media post templates they could use.

-You can package your service however you want —you just have to be able to explain the approach and convince clients it’s worth their investment.
+You can package your service however you want – you just have to be able to explain the approach and why it’s worth the investment.

 7. Don’t waste time with formality.